hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

 Required evaluation can be used to express complex dependencies like subnet membership.
-It can also be used to reverse the precedence; if an option-data is set in a subnet, it takes precedence over an option-data in a class.
-If the option-data is moved to a required class and required in the subnet, a class evaluated earlier may take precedence.
+It can also be used to reverse the precedence; if ``option-data`` is set in a subnet, it takes precedence over ``option-data`` in a class.
+If ``option-data`` is moved to a required class and required in the subnet, a class evaluated earlier may take precedence.

 Required evaluation is also available at the shared-network and pool levels.
-The order in which required classes are considered is: shared-network, subnet, and pool, i.e. in the opposite order in which option-data is processed.
+The order in which required classes are considered is: shared-network, subnet, and pool, i.e. in the reverse order from the way in which ``option-data`` is processed.

 .. _dhcp4-ddns-config: